Music in the Southern Highlands

 Following our welcome reception, we then settle in - glass in hand - for the first of our gala evening performances as part of the Music in the Southern Highlands Festival.

-At the conclusion of this first concert, we enjoy a delicious welcome dinner with our Festival musicians at The Orangerie, Milton Park’s private restaurant.
+At the conclusion of this first concert, we enjoy a delicious welcome dinner with our Festival musicians at Hordern’s, Milton Park’s private restaurant.
 Following this dinner, guests might like to retreat to the Polo Bar to relax by the fire with a drink in hand.

-2ND OF 5 NIGHTS AT MILTON PARK COUNTRY HOUSE HOTEL
+2ND OF 5 NIGHTS AT ARDOUR MILTON PARK BOWRAL

 MILTON PARK, BENDOOLEY ESTATE, CONCERTS II & III (B, D):

-Following breakfast, served in the Conservatory, we return to the Baillieu Ballroom for the first of our morning Concert Conversations.
+Following breakfast, served in Hordern’s, we return to the Baillieu Ballroom for the first of our morning Concert Conversations.
 All of these conversations will focus on one of our Festival artists, and will feature a conversation and performance showcasing that musician.

 Following this morning’s Concert Conversation, time is allowed to rest or to explore the hotel’s beautiful grounds.
-Milton Park also has a wonderful 20m indoor pool, spa and wellness treatments on offer, or tennis courts, with racquets available from reception.
+Milton Park also has a wonderful 20m indoor pool, or tennis courts with racquets available from reception.

-On arrival, we enjoy a welcome canapés and drinks reception, before settling in to enjoy our evening concert in the beautiful Book Barn.
+On arrival, we enjoy a welcome canapés and drinks reception, followed by the first of our pre-concert talks with our Festival Artistic Director, Umberto Clerici.
+We then settle in to enjoy our evening concert in the beautiful Book Barn.

 After the conclusion of the concert, we stay on at Bendooley Estate for a group dinner, along with our musicians from this evening’s concert.
 Following dinner, we return to our hotel.

-3RD OF 5 NIGHTS AT MILTON PARK COUNTRY HOUSE HOTEL
+3RD OF 5 NIGHTS AT ARDOUR MILTON PARK BOWRAL

 DAY TRIP TO BERRIMA, CONCERT IV (B, L):